GothenburgBitFactory/taskwarrior/POLICY.md

 3. TaskChampion always uses UTF-8.

+## Command-line interface

+Considered to be part of the API policy.

-## Exit codes
+## CLI exit codes

 - `0` No errors, normal exit.
 - `1` Generic error.
 - `2` Never used to avoid conflicts with Bash.
 - `3` Unable to execute with the given parameters.
 - `4` I/O error.
-- `5` Database error, irrespective of the backend used.
+- `5` Database error.

-## Command-line interface

-Considered to be part of the API policy.

 # Security